 As you can probably imagine, this decision was not met with enthusiastic support from all sides.

-How this impacted my relationships will be a subject for future blogs.
-Today I want to answer the question no one quite asked, but everyone wanted to.
+How this impacted my relationships will be a subject for future posts.
+Today I want to answer the question no one quite asked, but everyone wanted to:

 It’s complicated, of course.
 It always is.
 The short version is that I slowly realized I was living a life that didn’t feel like my own.
 Nothing fit right.
 It was as though I’d been wearing clothes and shoes from someone else’s closet.
 My life was a tiny room that got a centimeter smaller every day.
 I lost a relationship, the neighborhood diner and my dearest companion.
 I woke every morning knowing I would fail, no matter how hard I worked at…everything.
 I felt like a character in a play someone else had written and I began to drop my lines.

 The most remarkable thing about that time wasn’t that I was having an unusual experience.
 I’m certain many of you reading this can relate to my experience.
 No, what’s remarkable is that few people knew how it really was with me, which was exactly how I wanted it.

 I had a beautiful little house that everyone loved.
 I had friends.
 I had a garden.
 I lived in a lovely place that had been home for nearly twenty years.
 I was financially independent — as long as nothing unexpected happened.
 I had my music, my movies, my books, my early morning walks, my comfortable bed, my dance group, my small luxuries.
 I had a good life, and I wasn’t happy.
 I was deeply ashamed.
 I was also unbelievably, unbearably, terminally lonely.

 I began to write more, not with any plan or hope, but because I had to.
 Because it was the only thing I really enjoyed.
 It was the only time I felt real.
 For various reasons I felt unable to seek support for my writing locally, so I went online and connected with other writers.
 One of the writers I connected with was a life coach who teaches emotional intelligence.